decaby7e/website/content/adventures/2023-homestead-to-co.md

 of the Colorado mountains was growing stronger and my desire to get out there stronger with it.
 After leaving Nashville, I noted the mountains fading gracefully into hills and the Kentucky landscape establishing itself on the horizon.
-Then Illinois just as soon and night was approaching.
+Then Illinois appeared just as soon and night with it.
 "Uh oh, Missouri is a bit farther than I expected."
 It was time to find a campsite.
 I noticed a sign on the highway pointing to one, so I followed that and did a lil pioneer manoeuver of not using Google Maps for once.
 I drove in, found an open parking spot in the mostly empty campsite area, and paid my dues at a honor-system pay booth.
 Finally!
-Someone understands people who are camping!
+Someone understands the camping crowd!
 Sleeping that night was horrendous, as the temps hovered in the high 80s all night.
 Some passing rain was my saving grace.
-The rain pattering on the roof and a couple degrees of cooling later, I was lulled to sleep.
+After the rain begun to patter on the roof and the temp dropped a couple of degrees, I was lulled to sleep.

-The next day, I meandered around the campsite:
+The next morning, I meandered around the campsite:

 ![Coolest looking sign](https://public.ranvier.net/images/trip-2023-homestead-to-co/PXL_20230729_131648800.MP.jpeg)
 *One of the cooler looking trail signs I've seen in a while*